Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: Empirical Applications

-where, as is throughout the application, first organization is the OECD.
-This loss function is important when we compare the magnitude of the (absolute) bias made by the two organizations.
-The quadratic loss is generated as
+where, as is throughout this application, first organization is the OECD.
+This loss function is arguably the most frequently used one {and is robust to measurement errors contrary to other loss functions such as absolute loss \citep{hoga22}.}

-This loss function is arguably the most frequently used one and it is useful to compare the variance in the forecast errors.
-For instance, if the forecasts of the both organizations are unbiased the expectation of absolute error loss is zero and quadratic loss permits to compare the variances directly.

 We begin the analysis by the DM tests applied to each country.
-We compute the DM test statistic for all countries, between the years 1998 and 2016 using the OECD data set.
-In the computations, we use a Bartlett kernel with a bandwidth parameter of 0 because we have 1-step ahead forecasts.
-The result are given in Table \ref{tab:dmbc}.
+In the computations of the DM test statistics, we use a bandwidth parameter $d_T=1$ because we have 1-step ahead forecasts.
+Note that below an autocorrelation test is used to confirm that the loss differentials are serially uncorrelated.\footnote{{It is worth noticing that we use the summer forecasts of the two organizations and they are expected to be autocorrelated by construction.
+Nevertheless, as the autocorrelation test we use indicates the absence of autocorrelation, its effect must be negligible.
+Below, for the panel tests we also use a different bandwidth for robustness and this expectation is confirmed.}} The results of the DM tests are given in Table \ref{tab:dmbc} {where we report average loss differentials, DM test statistics and their $p$-values for each country over the period 1998-2016}.

-First, in terms of the sign of the statistics, a considerable amount of heterogeneity can be observed in the sample.
-For both types of loss functions roughly half of the statistics are negative.
-Second, most of these statistics are statistically insignificant with exceptions being BEL, CAN, ESP, HUN and NZL.
-For BEL which is a country where the predictive ability of the IMF is superior, the EPA hypothesis can be rejected at 5\% and 10\% levels with absolute and quadratic losses, respectively.
-In the case of CAN, we can reject the EPA hypothesis with absolute loss at 10\% significance level.
-For CAN too, IMF predicts the economic growth rate better than OECD.
-In the case of ESP and HUN, the differences in predictive ability are significant with both the absolute and quadratic losses.
-For ESP OECD predictions, for HUN IMF predictions outperform the other.
-For NZL we can reject the EPA hypothesis with absolute loss at 5\% level.
+{First, in terms of the sign of the average loss differentials, a considerable amount of heterogeneity can be observed in the sample.
+We see that roughly half of the statistics are negative.
+Second, most of these statistics are statistically insignificant with exceptions being Belgium, Spain, Hungary and Luxembourg.
+For Belgium which is a country where the predictive ability of the IMF is superior, the EPA hypothesis can be rejected at 10\%.
+For Spain OECD predictions, for Hungary IMF predictions outperform the other.
+For Luxembourg we can reject the EPA hypothesis at the 10\% level and the predictive ability of the IMF is found to be superior for this country as well.}